Although succulents are resistant to extreme conditions, not all of them can survive throughout different season cycles.

 Grow lights are designed to provide light for indoor plants.
 Although these are just artificial light source, it is a great alternative for succulents which demand light in their environment.

 Succulents need good ventilation.
 That said, you must give them enough air source.
 The best thing to do this is by having fans before them.
 Or, if it is okay, open the windows or doors to allow the air flows from outside.

 One of the critical parts of growing any type of succulents is the soil they are planted in.
 Succulents don’t like compact soil that retains too much water and moisture.

 The best soil for succulents is the one that drains fast.
-I strongly recommend using the soil mix for succulents and cacti.
+I strongly recommend using the soil mix for succulents and cacti (check this soil on Amazon).
 You can order them online or from the nearby garden supplies.

 Do not compromise the health of your plants by using inappropriate or low-quality soil.
 Always go for the best.